Brain3D: Generating 3D Objects from fMRI: Experiments

 In line with earlier researches~\cite{Tong2003primary}, V1 region exhibits predominant ability in visual representation (Fig.~\ref{fig:5}c) among various visual regions.
 To further break down, V1 region plays a pivotal role in handling elementary visual information, including edges, features, and color.
+The V1 region's essential function in managing elementary visual information is underscored by its decoding results (Fig.~\ref{fig:5}i), which reveal more substantial semantic, geometric, and texture consistency over other regions.
 V2 and V3 regions play a role in synthesizing various features into complex visual forms, while V4 region focuses on basic color process at coarse level (Fig.~\ref{fig:5}e).
 However, our research brings to light a nuanced understanding of the interdependence within the visual cortex.
 Specifically, we demonstrate the reliance of the V2, V3, and V4 regions on the V1 region for constructing 3D vision.
 This is evident from the disrupted 3D geometries observed in Fig.~\ref{fig:5}e.
-This reliance likely stems from the fact that these regions process information initially received by V1~\cite{Hubel1979brain}, indicating a foundational dependence on V1 for effective visual processing.
+Moreover, scenes decoded from the V2, V3, and V4 regions exhibit only moderate consistency in texture, semantics, and geometry (Fig.\ref{fig:5}g).
+This cross-region reliance likely stems from the fact that these regions process information initially received by V1~\cite{Hubel1979brain}, indicating a foundational dependence on V1 for effective visual processing.
 These findings emphasize the collaborative and interactive roles of these brain regions in forming a comprehensive visual representation.
 This result is thus biologically consistent to great extent.